 Best Practice Guide to Stakeholder Engagement

 The Best Practice Guide provides a set of guiding principles that RDCs should apply to all stakeholder interactions and consultation plans.
-The Fisheries Research and Development Corporation will need to demonstrate how it has applied these principles at annual performance meetings with the Department of Agriculture, Water and the Environment and independent reviews of performance.
+The Fisheries Research and Development Corporation will need to demonstrate how it has applied these principles at annual performance meetings with the Department of Agriculture, Fisheries and Forestry independent reviews of performance.
 The high-level consultation plan has been developed to help ensure best practice in the delivery of stakeholder consultation activities.

 Agriculture Innovation Policy Statement